Our Board - Budget & Financial Reports

 We want to hear from you!

 New Westminster Schools is honoured to help shape the future of our students and our community, and your valuable input helps ensure our learning environments truly reflect the diverse place we live in.
-We welcome all students, staff, parents and community members to participate in our budget survey (takes approximately 6 minutes):

 Other ways you can engage and share your thoughts: